CodePlatinum/Fruits-Checker/README.md

 # Fruits-Checker
 Select fruits that you like!
 Go to .py file and then the .html file.
-Copy them in your program and enjoy!
+Copy them in your program and also drag the static folder to your project(app).
 But first install Flask
 ```bash
 pip install flask